adambard/learnxinyminutes-docs/haskell.md

 map (*2) [1..5] -- [2, 4, 6, 8, 10]

--- you can make a for function using map for array func = map func array
+-- you can make a for function using map for list func = map func list

 -- and then use it
 for [0..5] $ \i -> show i

 -- we could've written that like this too: for [0..5] show

+-- filter keeps only the elements in a list that satisfy a condition filter even [1..10] -- [2, 4, 8, 10]

 -- You can use foldl or foldr to reduce a list
 -- foldl <fn> <initial value> <list>